-These sources of meteoric activity are expected to be active this week.
+These sources of meteoric activity are expected to be active this week

 The alpha Capricornids (CAP) are active from July 7 through August 15, peaking on July 31st.
-The radiant is currently located at 19:42 (295) -14.
-This position lies in northwestern Sagittarius, 6 degrees west of the naked eye double star known as (alpha Capricornii).
-Current rates are expected to be less than 1 per hour less than 1 per hour no matter your location These meteors are best seen near 02:00 Local Daylight-Saving Time (LDST), when the radiant lies highest in the southern sky.
-With an entry velocity of 26 km/sec., the average meteor from this source would be of medium-slow velocity.
+The radiant is currently located at 19:51 (298) -13.
+This position lies in northeastern Sagittarius, 5 degrees west of the 4th magnitude double star known as alpha Capricorni.
+Current rates are expected to be near 1 per hour no matter your location.
+These meteors are best seen near 02:00 LDST, when the radiant lies highest in the southern sky.
+With an entry velocity of 25 km/sec., the average meteor from this source would be of medium-slow velocity.

-The large Anthelion (ANT) is currently centered at 19:56 (299) -20.
-This position lies in northeastern Sagittarius, 9 degrees southwest of the 3rd magnitude star known as Dabih (beta Capricorni Aa).
-This radiant is best placed near 02:00 LDST when it lies on the meridian and is highest in the southern sky.
-Rates at this time should be near 1 per hour as seen from the northern hemisphere and 2 as seen from south of the equator.
-With an entry velocity of 30 km/sec., the average Anthelion meteor would be of medium-slow velocity.
+The center of the large Anthelion (ANT) radiant is currently located at 20:16 (304) -21.
+This position lies in western Capricornus, 5 degrees south of the 3rd magnitude star known as Dabih (beta Capricornii Aa).
+This radiant is best placed near 0200 LDST, when it lies on the meridian and is located highest in the southern sky.
+Rates at this time should be near 1 per hour as seen from the northern hemisphere and 2 per hour as seen from south of the equator.
+With an entry velocity of 30 km/sec., the average Anthelion meteor would be of slow velocity.

 The Northern June Aquilids (NZC) were discovered by Zdenek Sekanina in 1976.
 These meteors are active from June 26 through July 22 with maximum activity occurring on July 15.
-The radiant is currently located at 20:58 (315) -04.
-This area of the sky is located on the Aquila/Aquarius border, 3 degrees northeast of the faint star known as 3 Aquarii.
-This radiant is best placed near 0300 LDST, when it lies on the meridian and is located highest in the southern sky.
-Hourly rates at this time should be less than 1 no matter your location.
-With an entry velocity of 39 km/sec., the average meteor from this source would be of medium velocity.
+The radiant is currently located at 21:14 (319) -03.
+This area of the sky is located in northwestern Aquarius, 5 degrees northwest of the 3rd magnitude star known as Sadalsuud (beta Aquarii).
+This radiant is best placed near 0300 LST, when it lies on the meridian and is located highest in the southern sky.
+Hourly rates at this time should be near than 1 no matter your location.
+With an entry velocity of 38 km/sec., the average meteor from this source would be of medium-slow velocity.
+An interesting fact about this source is that it may be related to the Northern delta Aquariids of August.
+Where and when this source ends coincides with the start and position of the Northern delta Aquariids.

 The Microscopiids (MIC) were discovered by G. Gartrell and W. G. Elford, in their study of Southern Hemisphere meteor streams.
 This stream is active from June 25 through July 16 with maximum activity occurring on July 6.
-The radiant is currently located at 21:25 (321) -27.
-This area of the sky is located in the northwestern Piscis Austrinus, 4 degrees southwest of the 4th magnitude star known as zeta Capricornii.
-This radiant is best placed near 0300 LDST, when it lies on the meridian and is located highest in the southern sky.
-Hourly rates at this time should be less than 1 as seen from the northern hemisphere and near 1 as seen from south of the equator.
-With an entry velocity of 40 km/sec., the average meteor from this source would be of medium velocity.
+The radiant is currently located at 21:45 (326) -26.
+This area of the sky is located in northwestern Piscis Austrinus, 6 degrees southeast of the 4th magnitude star known as zeta Capricornii.
+This radiant is best placed near 0300 LST, when it lies on the meridian and is located highest in the southern sky.
+Hourly rates at this time should be less than 1 no matter your location.
+With an entry velocity of 39 km/sec., the average meteor from this source would be of medium-slow velocity.
 This shower is synonymous with the Southern June Aquilids (SZC).